oughtinc/primer/chapters/long-texts/finding-relevant-paragraphs.md

 ## Classifying individual paragraphs using `classify`

-Let's start by just classifying whether the first paragraph answers a question.
-To do this, we'll use a new agent method, `classify`.
+Let’s start by just classifying whether the first paragraph answers a question.
+To do this, we’ll use a new agent method, `classify`.
 It takes a prompt and a list of choices, and returns a choice, a choice probability, and for some agent implementations an explanation.

 Our single-paragraph classifier looks like this: